John-Auerbach/VLEO-DSMC/README.md

 Drag is computed as: F ≈ (Π_lo - Π_hi) × A, where Π = Φ_m × v

-**!!
-Warning:** This method does not accurately reconstruct simulated number or mass densities.
+**Warning:** This method does not accurately reconstruct simulated number or mass densities.
 I suspect there a fundamental issue with how SPARTA's transparent surfaces detect particles (the actual calculations of fluxes follow my formulations, but I still calculate the wrong values). **The boundary momentum-flux line on the drag plot should be ignored.** Use only the direct drag values.

 ### Output Files